miseeger/NBean/README.md

 | foobarbaz    | FBRBZ  |
 | foobarbazetc | FBRBZ  |

-This prefix is followed by a dash `-` and the auto incremented part of the key follows.
+This prefix is followed by a dash `-` and the auto incremented part of the key follows after this.
 It has a length of 10 and starts with `A000000000`.
-So the first 10 x 36^9^ Keys (about one quadrillion) can not be allocated.
-Like the Hex-System counts from 0 to F this system goes a couple of steps beyond.
-It counts from 0 to Z and that makes 36 values instead of 16.
+So the first 10 x 36^9 Keys (about one quadrillion) can not be allocated.
+The Hex-System counts from `0` to `F`.
+This system goes a couple of steps beyond.
+It counts from `0` to `Z` and that makes 36 values instead of 16.
 Examples for Slx Style keys are:

 ```
 FOO##-A000000010